Wordius/haconby/content/contact/index.md

 +++
 title = "Contact"
 date = 2025-07-15
+updated = 2025-07-22
 page_template = "page.html"
 insert_anchor_links = "true"
 +++

 ## Email

-If you have something to add or a comment to make you can always send me an [email](mailto:jeffpporter@icloud.com?subject=Nopy).
+If you have something to add or a comment to make you can always send me an [email](mailto:jeffpporter@icloud.com?subject=No%20to%20pylons).

 ## Signal and WhatsApp